 Even so, since the Egyptian version of the history of Moses and the Hebrews still existed in 494 b.c.e., Ezra was able to retrieve it.
 And the Egyptian Historian Manetho, in 280 b.c.e., recognizing the history of the Israelites in the expulsion of the Hyksos, indicates that Moses and the migration were still known to be actual persons and events in Egyptian History then also.

-According to Oahspe the attempt to portray Moses as a traitor to Egypt came from the oracles of the false Lord of Egypt (Baal), whom the Egyptians considered to be dependable sources of magical, supernatural knowledge representing their deities.
-Those spirits who inspired the oracles, deviously made use of the fear of invasion by foreign powers in discrediting Moses with accusations of plotting with foreign powers to overthrow Egyptian rule.
+According to Oahspe the attempt to portray Moses as a traitor to Egypt came from the oracles of the false Lord of Egypt (Baal alias Amun-Re), whom the Egyptians considered to be dependable sources of magical, supernatural knowledge representing their deities.
+Those spirits who inspired the oracles, deviously played on fears of invasion by foreign powers in discrediting Moses with accusations of plotting with foreign powers to overthrow Egyptian rule.